lcamichigan/sigman/README.md

   than one Interfraternity Council, there’s no need to precede _IFC_ with _Michigan_ or _U&#x2011;M_.
 Don’t hyphenate _Interfraternity_.

-## Creating an InDesign File
+## Creating InDesign Files

-Creating a Sigman.idml file from the files in this repository requires the free [Zip](http://www.info-zip.org/Zip.html) utility.
+Creating InDesign IDML files from the files in this repository requires the free [Zip](http://www.info-zip.org/Zip.html) utility.
 To install Zip on Windows:

 1. Click ftp://ftp.info-zip.org/pub/infozip/win32/zip300xn-x64.zip to download